-Farrowing crates are one of the best investments a pig farmer can make.
+Farrowing crates for pig farming are one of the best investments a farmer can make.
 Sows are moved to these crates about a week before farrowing and kept there until her piglets are weaned at 21 to 28 days of age.
 The movement of the sows is restricted in the one area of the crate, while the piglets are able to move freely to and from the sows in and out of a creep area.

 According to the Welfare Code of the South African Pork Producers Organisation (SAPPO), sows may not be moved to the crates more than seven days prior to their due date and may not be kept there for longer than six weeks after farrowing.

 Animal activists might argue that this is a cruel practice, but the truth is that farrowing crates for pig farming may help to improve animal welfare by ensuring optimal temperatures for the piglets and sow and by preventing sows from stepping or rolling over their young.

 Besides this, it protects young piglets from diseases and parasites, since the farrowing pens are cleaned and sanitised before the sows are moved into them.
 In most systems the sows are also washed and dewormed before being moved to these crates.